Levels Of Anxiety

 What is the difference between moderate anxiety and severe anxiety?

 A person with moderate anxiety symptoms has more frequent symptoms than those with mild anxiety symptoms.
 Still, they do have better day-to-day functioning compared to a person with severe anxiety.
-Those with severe anxiety symptoms frequently experience persistent symptoms, heart palpitations, extreme fear and excessive worry about almost everything.
+Those with severe anxiety symptoms frequently experience persistent symptoms, heart palpitations, extreme fear, and excessive worry about almost everything.
 Often, their anxiety entails repeated bouts of abrupt feelings of extreme anxiety and trepidation that may lead to panic attacks within just minutes.

 How do I get diagnosed with anxiety?

 To be diagnosed with anxiety disorder, your doctor does a thorough physical examination, inquires about your symptoms, and orders a blood test, which can help the doctor identify another condition that might be causing your symptoms.
 He may also ask you if you are taking other medications.
 Your doctor will have to know about your unexpected panic attacks, your most persistent symptoms, your life experiences, your daily functioning level, and if you have suicidal thoughts or depression.
 For example, if you constantly feel anxious, you may have generalized anxiety disorder.

 At what age does anxiety peak?